The Latest Heat Pump Statistics (updated June 2023)

 How many heat pumps does the EU plan to install by 2030?

-The EU plans to install nearly 60 million additional heat pumps by 2030, with a series of measures in its REPowerEU plan.
+The EU plans to install nearly 60 million additional heat pumps by 2030.
+A series of measures in its REPowerEU plan are aimed at making heat pumps more attractive to Europeans.
 This includes doubling annual sales of heat pumps and encouraging people in member states to take advantage of reduced VAT rates for high-efficiency heating systems.
 In 2022, around 3 million heat pumps were sold.
-This replaces roughly 4 billion cubic metres of natural gas, and saves around 8 million tonnes of CO2 emissions.
+These heat pumps replace roughly 4 billion cubic metres of natural gas, and saves around 8 million tonnes of CO2 emissions.

 How much energy do buildings in the EU consume?